Benicaros™ (Carrot Rhamnogalacturonan-I Prebiotic)

 Frequently asked questions about Benicaros™ (Carrot Rhamnogalacturonan-I Prebiotic)

-Reported potential side effects may include: Generally well tolerated at studied doses (0.3–1.5 g/day).
+For most healthy adults, Benicaros is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at studied doses (0.3–1.5 g/day).
 Mild gastrointestinal effects (bloating, transient stool changes) possible.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Benicaros is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Immunosuppressants (cyclosporine, tacrolimus) — theoretical opposition via immune priming; use under clinician supervision.
+Possible interactions include: Immunosuppressants (cyclosporine, tacrolimus) — theoretical opposition via immune priming; use under clinician supervision.
 Biologic immune-modulating drugs (TNF-α inhibitors) — discuss with prescribing clinician before chronic use.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)